- Walking Tours

-In case accommodation is not centrally located: meeting point can be arranged in Absolute Tour Center: 12 Michalska st, Prague 1 (written as: Michalská 432/12, entrance to the courtyard is opposite Hotel U Staré Paní) or in previously agreed meeting point.
+If your accomodation is not centrally located, the meeting point can be arranged at the Absolute Tour Center: 12 Michalska Street, Prague 1 (written as: Michalská 432/12, entrance to the courtyard is opposite Hotel U Staré Paní) or at a previously agreed point.

-We start right off in the centre of the Old Town where you'll hear how events lead to Klement Gottwald announcing the "Communist Victory" in 1948, before heading to an original Stalin monument and learning about his influence in this part of the world.
-Next up is Square of the Republic (Namesti Republiky), named after democratic state of Czechoslovakia founded in 1918 where you'll learn about the effect of WWI here and the formation of Czechoslovakia.
+We start right off in the center of the Old Town where you'll hear how events lead to Klement Gottwald announcing the "Communist Victory" in 1948, before heading to an Original Stalin Monument and learning about his influence in this part of the world.
+Next up is the Square of the Republic (Namesti Republiky), named after the democratic state of Czechoslovakia founded in 1918.
+Here you'll learn about the effect of WWI here and the formation of Czechoslovakia.

-To get an indepth understanding of life during Communism in Prague we'll then visit a museum of Communism where your guide will explain the day to day hardships faced by citizens and the positive points from that era too and you'll see genuine relics from that time.
+To get an indepth understanding of life during Communism in Prague we'll then visit a museum of Communism where your guide will explain the day to day hardships faced by citizens and the positive points from that era too.
+You'll see genuine relics from that time.

-We continue on to the street of Political Prisoners to see a seat of Communist party and headquarters of the much-feared Gestapo, where many brave resistance fighters met their end.
-After we head onto Wenceslas Square, which was covered with tanks and debris in 1968's "Prague Spring", as the forces of the Warsaw pact crushed the reform movement.
+We continue on to the Street of Political Prisoners to see the seat of Communist Party and headquarters of the much-feared Gestapo, where many brave resistance fighters met their end.
+After, we head onto Wenceslas Square, which was covered with tanks and debris in 1968's "Prague Spring", as the forces of the Warsaw Pact crushed the reform movement.
 We'll finish our tour near the National Avenue that saw the students protesting against the Nazi occupation in 1939 and against the Communist regime in 1989 and where you'll hear about the self-immolation of Jan Palach and see the monument to his sacrifice.

 Inclusions: English speaking guide, public transport tickets during the tour and entry to the museum plus many stops for photos and questions.

 Infant & Child Policy